In this post I reply to Professor Jason Leitch, whose letter of the 2nd June 2015 on Haloperidol prescribing to Scotland’s elderly can be read here:

 I had asked if Professor Jason Leitch might confirm if he is registered with the General Medical Council.
 Again there is clear evidence of a most disparaging tone made by two of the most senior figures in the DG Health and Social care.
 One has to worry for other correspondents who write with legitimate concerns about patient wellbeing and safety.

 Professor Leitch chose not to answer my question about registration with the General Medical Council however he did kindly supply a most abbreviated CV which would indicate that he is not medically trained and qualified.
 Professor Leitch’s qualifications are in Dentistry and he is registered with the General Dental Council.
-This is important in that Professor Leitch gives as National Clinical Director for NHS Scotland is governed by a regulatory body that is not for general medicine.
+This is important in that Professor Leitch gives advice as National Clinical Director for NHS Scotland yet he is governed by a regulatory body that is not for general medicine.

 Update, 5th October 2016.
 The following was published on the front page of the Scotsman newspaper: "Mental health prescriptions hit ten-year high"